INF1NUM/APKToolGUI/README.md

 # Requirements
 - Windows 7 32-bit/64-bit and above
-- [Java Runtime Environment](https://www.java.com/en/)/[Java SE Development Kit](https://www.oracle.com/java/technologies/downloads/) 8 and above.
-Highly recommended to use 64-bit version if your system is 64-bit
+- [Java](https://www.java.com/en/) or [JDK](https://www.oracle.com/java/technologies/downloads/) 8 or above.
+Using latest JDK is not really necessary, it tends to cause unexpected issues.
+Java 8 and 17 (long-term support release) is enough.
+Use 64-bit version if your system is 64-bit
-- [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (Windows 10 and above have it preinstalled)
+- [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (Windows 8 and above already have it preinstalled)

 # Features
 - Decompile APK